The Crape Myrtle Company

 Crape Myrtles can be grown all over the USA, in any soil type.
 The site should be in the bright, hot sun: full or partial sun (6hrs min).
 No heavy shade for Crape Myrtles.
 If the site gets sun for part of the day then it's fine.
 But they do best in Full, Hot Sun.
 Remember: the more sun, the more blooms!

-2. Dig a Hole the size of a 2 GALLON MILK JUG (1 gallon for miniatures) and Replace the Soil.
+2. Dig a Hole the size of a 2 GALLON MILK JUG (about 12inx12inx12in) (1 gallon for miniatures) and Replace the Soil.

-Discard that soil and replace it with Miracle Grow Garden Mix.
-Any garden mix will work if it contains Peat Moss, Perlite, Vermiculite and finely ground pine bark.
+Discard that soil and replace it with Miracle Grow Potting Soil.
+Any peat-based mix will work if it contains Peat Moss, Perlite, Vermiculite and finely ground pine bark.
+Do NOT use garden soil as it's simply too thick and the plants won't drain properly.
 Heavy sand based mixes, like Black Cow, are not recommend as they hold too much moisture.
 As the plant becomes established, it's root will spread into your native soil and grow just fine.

 3. Plant Your New Crape Myrtle